maguire007/cloudtrail-filtered-loggroup/README.md

 Eventbridge rule and lambda trigger to filter cloudtrail logs and making them searchable with cloudwatch insights.

 ###
-Supports filtering out the sourceip, and specific apis from the logs.
+Supports filtering out the sourceip, categories, and specific apis from the logs.

 # Cloudwatch insights query